LLNL/Abmarl/docs/src/featured_usage/jcats_nav.rst

 for reinforcement learning application, which requires the simulation to rapidly generate data.

-JCATS batch mode requires pre-scripted plan files.
+JCATS *batch* mode requires pre-scripted plan files made of action sequences.
 The simulation runs the actions from those files *unthrottled*, generating huge amounts of data very quickly.
 The drawback in batch mode is that we cannot dynamically update the action sequence mid-game, which is necessary for our reinforcement learning interest.